 Declaration of compliance pursuant to Section 161 of the German Stock Corporation Act (AktG)

-In the declaration of compliance dated December 2023 in accordance with Section 161 AktG, the Executive Board and the Supervisory Board of adesso SE declare that the recommendations of the German Corporate Governance Code in the version dated 28 April 2022 have been complied with since the last declaration was issued with the deviations listed and explained therein.
-The Executive Board and Supervisory Board further declare that adesso SE complies with the recommendations of the German Corporate Governance Code in the version dated 28 April 2022 with the exception of the matters described below and will continue to do so in the future with the deviations mentioned:
+In the Declaration of Conformity of March 2025 pursuant to Section 161 of the German Stock Corporation Act (AktG), the Executive Board and Supervisory Board of adesso SE declare that the recommendations of the German Corporate Governance Code in the version of 28 April 2022 have been complied with since the last declaration was submitted, with the exceptions listed and explained therein.
+The Executive Board and Supervisory Board further declare that adesso SE complies and will continue to comply with the recommendations of the German Corporate Governance Code in the version dated 28 April 2022, with the exception of the following:

-For the initial appointment of Executive Board members who were previously employees of adesso, the Supervisory Board sees no need to limit the contract term to a maximum of three years.
-Thus, in the opinion of the Supervisory Board, there is a sufficient basis for confidence in a longer-term commitment (with reference to B.3, initial appointment term of Executive Board members).
-At the time of issuing this declaration [declaration of compliance dated 7 December 2023], the Supervisory Board resolved to draw up a formal profile of skills and expertise for the entire Board and to set specific targets for its composition.
-Until the status of implementation is disclosed in the form of a skills matrix in the next corporate governance declaration, a deviation is declared as a precautionary measure. (with reference to C.1 p.
-1-5).
-The Chairman of the Supervisory Board is not to be regarded as independent of the company and the Executive Board within the meaning of the recommendations of the Code.
-Nevertheless, the Supervisory Board considers the special expertise of its Chairman as co-founder and indirect majority shareholder of the company and the resulting own interests as the company's indirect largest shareholder to be advantageous and sufficient for the supervisory tasks (with reference to C.10 p.
+The Supervisory Board sees no reason to limit the term of office to a maximum of three years for the initial appointment of Executive Board members who were previously employees of adesso.
+In the opinion of the Supervisory Board, this provides an adequate basis for trust even in the case of longer-term engagement (with reference to B.3).
+The Supervisory Board considers a minimum of three independent members to be sufficient for its monitoring and control functions.
+This decision particularly recognises the advisory role of Supervisory Board members with regard to the company, their market knowledge, networks and expertise.
+In special cases, such persons should not be excluded from membership from the outset on the basis of the independence criteria of the Code.
+Rather, the Supervisory Board considers their knowledge and experience to be beneficial for the monitoring tasks and, with at least three independent members, to be sufficient for the overall composition of the Supervisory Board (with reference to C.7 p.
 1).
-The Supervisory Board considers the monitoring and control function to be fulfilled even without a regular meeting without the Executive Board.
-Rather, in the view of the Supervisory Board, the presence of the Executive Board provides an additional opportunity to receive, review and evaluate current information about the company (with reference to D.6).
-The variable remuneration resulting from the achievement of long-term targets does not exceed the proportion of short-term targets.
-The Supervisory Board considers the ratio defined in the remuneration system for members of the Executive Board to be sufficient in terms of sustainable and long-term corporate development, especially as the granting of long-term remuneration that is partly share-based provides sufficient incentives for this (with reference to G.6).
-Only a portion of the long-term variable remuneration amounts is paid on a share-based basis via the possibility of acquiring share options, which only fall due four years after the option issue date.
-The members of the Executive Board can also dispose of the remaining long-term variable remuneration amounts earlier.
-The system does not provide for an investment obligation primarily in shares of the company, especially as part of the variable remuneration amounts are already granted on a share-oriented basis.
-The Supervisory Board considers the share-based portion of the long-term variable remuneration amounts provided for in the remuneration system for Executive Board members and its incentivising effect to be sufficient in terms of sustainable and long-term corporate development (with reference to G.10).
-The withholding or clawback of variable remuneration is limited to the share-based long-term remuneration.
-Cooperation between the members of the Supervisory Board and the Executive Board is characterised by regular exchanges and a high level of trust.
-The Supervisory Board considers legal remedies or the enforcement of any claims for damages against the Executive Board member to be sufficient in unlikely justified cases (with reference to G.11 p.
+The Chairman of the Supervisory Board is not to be regarded as independent from the company and from the Management Board within the meaning of the Code's recommendations.
+Nevertheless, the Supervisory Board regards the particular expertise of its Chairman as a co-founder and indirect principal shareholder of the company, as well as the resulting separate interests as an indirect major shareholder of the company, as advantageous and sufficient for the supervisory duties (with reference to C.10 sentence 1).
+The Supervisory Board believes that the monitoring and control function is also fulfilled without regular meetings excluding the Management Board.
+Rather, in the opinion of the Supervisory Board, the presence of the Management Board offers an additional opportunity to obtain, review and evaluate current information about the company (with reference to D.6).
+The variable remuneration resulting from the achievement of long-term targets does not exceed the share from short-term targets.
+The Supervisory Board considers the relation established in the remuneration system for members of the Management Board to be sufficient, also in terms of sustainable and long-term corporate development, especially since the granting of a partially share-based long-term remuneration provides sufficient incentives for this (with reference to G.6).
+Only part of the long-term variable remuneration is paid in the form of share options, which can only be exercised four years after the option issue date.
+The members of the Board of Executive Directors can also access the remaining long-term variable remuneration earlier.
+The system does not provide for an investment obligation primarily in shares of the company, especially since part of the variable remuneration is already granted on a share-based basis.
+The Supervisory Board considers the share-based portion of the long-term variable remuneration provided for in the remuneration system for members of the Management Board and its incentive effect in terms of sustainable and long-term corporate development to be sufficient (with reference to G.10).
+The retention or possibility of reclaiming variable remuneration is limited to share-based long-term remuneration.
+The cooperation between members of the Supervisory Board and the Executive Board is characterised by regular exchange and a high level of trust.
+The Supervisory Board considers the legal remedies and the enforcement of possible claims for damages against the member of the Executive Board to be sufficient for unlikely justified cases (with reference to G.11 p.
 2).

 Further information on the Government Commission on the German Corporate Governance Code and the current wording of the Code can be found on the website at www.dcgk.de.